microdotblog/help.micro.blog/_posts/2019-02-26-api-indieauth.md

 ---
 title: "IndieAuth"
 date: 2019-02-26
-description: Signing in from the web.
+description: Signing in to Micro.blog from web apps.
 order: 5
 categories: developers
 ---